GlassHeaded/GlassHeaded/README.md

 but about bmf uhh.. maybe try to int with me a bunch of time (wont work if you genuinely force yourself on me) until i trust and comfortable enough being with u👀👀

+my online family is a huge freak guys be careful (beware they always make piss jokes ewww) ok

-i have a partner uhh a child yes
+i have a partner and uhh a child yes
 my partner GitHub is on my bio